This post may contain affiliate links. Please read our disclosure policy.

 - Herbed Tomato Soup: Stir in a teaspoon of dried oregano or thyme along with the basil for extra herby flavor.

-- Cheesy Tomato Soup: Stir in 1/2 cup shredded Parmesan or cheddar cheese just before serving.
+- Cheesy Tomato Soup: Stir in 1/2 cup shredded Parmesan cheese or cheddar cheese just before serving.
 Top the warm bowl of soup with a little extra cheese, too.

 Serving Suggestions